bytebutcher/i3-workspace-manager/README.md

 ```
 i3-workspace-manager [OPTION]

-Options
+Options:
   create    Create a new workspace
   rename    Rename an existing workspace
   delete    Delete an existing workspace
   move      Move a selected window to a selected workspace
   switch    Switch to a selected workspace
+  version   Show version number and quit
   help      Display this help message
 ```

 ## Installation